-In school, we had to purchase printed font catalogs to choose fonts from.
+In school, we had to purchase printed font catalogs to choose the fonts we wanted to use.
 Yes, this was before the web, and mine was about an inch and half thick.
 In one of my typography classes, we were asked to pick three fonts we liked best from the entire catalog.
 We had 30 minutes to do it.
 No one finished.
-After awhile they all started looking the same.
+After a while, they all started looking the same.
 A lesson well learned and one I still practice today, never give more than three examples at one time.
-When a client likes a piece of this and a piece of that, I take those pieces and come up with three new designs.
+When a client likes part of one design piece and part of another, I take those pieces and come up with three new designs.
 The originals are then put on the back burner.

 Now for my own experience dealing with one of the contest websites.

-People where submitting new logo designs a great pace and “someone” from the law firm was posting this same message to all of the inquires they were receiving from the designers:
+People were submitting new logo designs at a record pace, and “someone” from the law firm was posting this same message to all of the submissions they were receiving from the designers:

 “The designs are great, all of the managing partners are in a meeting trying to pick one.
 Hang in there.”